Corona virus: Current measures

 For the extended submission deadlines for the master's certificates for the recruitment process in the practical training for teaching positions in general education schools for the first half of the 2020/2021 school year, see also: https://www.mk.niedersachsen.de/download/128257 (in German).

 What rules apply to internships?

 School internships that had to be canceled due to the closure of schools, as well as internships outside of schools that could not be completed due to the corona virus, will not be continued.
 Information on any compensations that need to be provided is available from the respective internship officer.
 More detailed information on school internships is available on the website of the Center for Teacher Education (ZLB) (in German).
 The respective contact persons of the ZLB can also provide information.

-Please note: The practice block belonging to GHR300 has not been canceled so far, but has been suspended until 1st May 2020.
+Please note: The practice block belonging to GHR300 has not been canceled so far, but has been suspended until further notice.